Swiech v. Gottlieb Memorial Hospital

 Age Discrimination Case

-Eugene K. Hollander and Betsey Madden, both of The Law Offices of Eugene K. Hollander, obtained a $1.45 million jury verdict in the United States District Court for the Northern District of Illinois, before the Honorable Joan Gottschall, Swiech v.
+Eugene K. Hollander, of The Law Offices of Eugene K. Hollander, obtained a $1.45 million jury verdict in the United States District Court for the Northern District of Illinois, before the Honorable Joan Gottschall, Swiech v.
 Gottlieb Memorial Hospital, 98 C 5749.
 Trial was had from February 20 – February 26, 2001.

 Plaintiff Shirley Sweich filed suit under the Age Discrimination and Employment Act, (“ADEA”), and the Americans with Disabilities Act, (“ADA”), alleging that her former employer discriminated against her on the basis of age and disability, causing her to become constructively discharged on October 2, 1996.